Term of Award

 Main Outcome Measurements: Statistics included a descriptive analyses of gender, sport, and concussion history, a frequency analysis of the four ImPACT composites, total BESS score, total SAC score, gender, sport, and injury history, a series of one-way ANOVAs, a ROC analysis, and a discriminant function analysis.

 Results: The frequency analysis determined that there was some missing data, the descriptive analysis determined the following group means, verbal memory composite: 85.7 +/- 11, visual memory composite: 73.1 +/- 16.3, reaction time composite: 0.577 +/- 0.080, processing speed composite: 39.8 +/- 7.7, BESS: 13.1 +/- 6.1, SAC: 27+/- 2.
 The series of nine one-way ANOVAs showed no significant group differences.
 The ROC analysis determined the following cut off values for each PPE component, verbal memory composite: 83.5, visual memory composite: 81.5, reaction time composite: 0.63, processing speed composite: 33.05, BESS: 13, and SAC: 26.
 The discriminant function analysis revealed no significant predictors.

 Discussion: This study began to show that the basic components of the PPE may not be clinical predictors of concussions.
 This is clinically significant because it rules out the baseline assessment approach as something that could help identify individuals at an increased risk.

 Johns, Kassandra E., "Does the Preparticipation Examination Aid in Identifying Future Risk of Concussion?"
 (2014).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 1093.